Social Science and Humanities Program

 Possible Topics For Final Project

-What are the major steps in ancient demon’s evolution from good to evil beings?
+• What are the significant steps in ancient demon’s evolution from good to evil beings?

-What information can we derive from the comparison between elite literature and material culture on matters of demonology and magic?
+• What information can we derive from comparing elite literature and material culture on demonology and magic?